arkouda.series¶

 - topn(n: int = 10) Series [source]¶

-Return the top values of the series
+Return the top values of the Series.

-A new Series with the top values
+A new Series containing the top n values.

 - unregister()[source]¶